AidanGuarniere/myChat/README.md

-I have added instructions on how to deploy your MyGPT Clone to Vercel in the README.md file.

 # MyGPT: A ChatGPT Clone

 MyGPT is an open-source clone of ChatGPT built using Next.js and Tailwind CSS.
 It provides a user-friendly interface for interacting with GPT-like language models.
 This project is not directly affiliated with OpenAI.